ng-Classic/ng-classic/aio/content/guide/service-worker-config.md

 ##### `strategy`

-The Angular service worker can use either of two caching strategies for data resources.
+The Angular Classicservice worker can use either of two caching strategies for data resources.

 | Caching strategies | Details |
 |:---                |:---     |